Skip to content

 // Step 2: Schedule shipment

-await activities.scheduleShipment({ orderId: input.orderId });
+await context.activities.scheduleShipment({ orderId: args.orderId });

 return { success: true, transactionId: paymentTransactionId };